Warriors rally after Green ejected, beat Grizzlies in Game 1 – KION546

 AP Sports Writer

+“The core, we’ve got championship DNA, and we wanted to utilize that,” Stephen Curry said.
+“At this stage, that’s what it’s all about.
+Never let go of the rope in terms of feeling like you’re out of a game.
+Big win for us.”

-Jordan Poole led the Warriors with 31 points off the bench, hitting 5 of 10 3-pointers.
-Stephen Curry added 24 points, Andrew Wiggins had 17 and Thompson finished with 15.
+Jordan Poole led the Warriors with a career-high 31 points off the bench, hitting a playoff-best 5 of 10 3-pointers.
+Curry added 24 points, Andrew Wiggins had 17 and Thompson finished with 15.

 Green was ejected for a flagrant foul just before halftime.

+“We knew that was a tough break that didn’t go our way and we were all kind of shocked by the decision, but we were confident and determined and the guys stayed with it,” Warriors coach Steve Kerr.

-Thompson missed both free throws with 6.7 seconds left, then Memphis won a jump ball before taking a timeout with 3.6 seconds remaining to set up the final play.
-The Grizzlies ran a play similar to Ja Morant’s last-second layup to win Game 5 in the first round, but Morant’s layup went over the rim.
+Thompson missed both free throws with 6.7 seconds left, then Memphis won a jump ball before a timeout with 3.6 seconds remaining to set up the final play.
+The Grizzlies ran a play similar to Ja Morant’s last-second layup to win Game 5 in the first round, but Morant’s layup went off the backboard and over the rim.

+“Ja to go make a play,” Memphis coach Taylor Jenkins said of the final possession.
+“Got a great look.
+It just didn’t happen to go in.”

+Morant added: “Klay hit a big-time 3, and I missed the layup.”

 Morant finished with 34 points and 10 assists, and Jaren Jackson Jr. matched his season high with six 3-pointers and had a career-high 33 points as Memphis’ first pair of teammates to score at least 30 in a playoff game.
 D’Anthony Melton added 14, and Brandon Clarke had 12.